ai-infrastructure-lab/ai-infrastructure-lab.org/content/pages/index.md

 ---
 title: The AI Infrastructure lab
-description: "exploring the societal and economic implications of emerging AI technologies with a focus on underlying software and hardware ecosystems."
+description: "researching the societal and economic implications of emerging AI technologies from silicon to bit."
 ---

 ::landing
 ---
-subtitle: "A multidisciplinary research lab at Radboud University dedicated to exploring the societal and economic implications of emerging AI technologies with a focus on underlying software, hardware and energy ecosystems."
+subtitle: "AI technologies proliferate not only digital but also physical space, transforming industries, cityscapes, and energy ecosystems.
+The AI Infrastructure Lab (AIIL) maps these digital and physical infrastructures, assessing how AI technologies reshape social and economic behaviour, and informs academic and public debate surrounding AI technologies from silicon to bit."
 notes: The lab is hosted at the [Centre of Language and Speech Technology, Radboud University, The Netherlands](https://www.ru.nl/en/cls/clst){:target="_blank"}.
 ---
 ::